Nenkai/GTToolsSharp/README.md

 A port of gttool from flatz for Gran Turismo 5/6 to C#.

 The motivation for this tool is to port over the near unreadability of the other tool, along with extra features.
+Packing support is implemented, you can add files and edit from the game.
+There is no support for GT Sport.

 Files can be extracted for GT.VOL (main build volume) and PDIPFS (update patches).